conradakunga/Blog/_posts/2024-12-17-checking-collections-have-the-same-elements.md

 ### FluentAssertions

-If you are doing these comparisons in the context of unit testing, an even better way to do this is to use the [FluentAssertions](https://fluentassertions.com/) library, which has extension methods to help with this sort of problem.
+If you are conducting these comparisons in the context of unit testing, an even better approach is to use the [FluentAssertions](https://fluentassertions.com/) library, which has extension methods for this sort of problem.

-If we want to verify that two collections have the same elements, and in the same order, we do it like this:
+If we want to verify that two collections have the same elements **and in the same order,** we do it like this:

 ```csharp
 // Check have the same elements, in the same order